teepanis/siam-quantum/docs/modules/uhf.md

 \end{align*}
 $$

-The ability to allow unparied spin configuration is sometimes called ___spin-polarized density functional theory___, supposed to the closed-shell system.
+The ability to allow unparied spin configuration is sometimes called ___spin-polarized density functional theory___, as supposed to the closed-shell system.

 Generally, if the number of basis function is `nBasis`, then there are also `nBasis` of these eigenvalues and eigenvectors.